top of page

 Make lasting change to self-defeating behaviors

-Come to terms with painful past experiences
+Come to terms with painful experiences

 Adjust to transitions and major life changes, including separations and loss